Onboarding Tips for the Smooth Integration of New Employees

 Tip # 5 – Direction and a solid plan

-OK, instead of being floating in a box, they’re now aboard a nice speed boat… but they still don’t know where they’re expected to get to and by when.
+OK, instead of being floating in a box.
+The new hire is now aboard a nice speed boat… but they still don’t know where they’re expected to get to and by when.

-You can never be 100% sure when it comes to new hires integrating well and succeeding at your company, but setting them up aboard a speed boat with a clear direction and expectations will most certainly give them the best chance at succeeding!
+You can never be 100% sure when it comes to new hires integrating well and succeeding at your company.
+However, setting them up aboard a speed boat with a clear direction and expectations will most certainly give them the best chance at succeeding!
+How’s that for some onboarding tips?

-The MyRecruitment+ onboarding technology… is digital, paperless and ensures that HR, candidates, hiring managers, procurement, IT… and others, are all on the same page!
+The MyRecruitment+ onboarding technology… is digital, paperless.
+Importantly, it ensures that HR, candidates, hiring managers, procurement, IT… and others are all on the same page!
+I hope these onboarding tips help you and your business.